1999 (Charli XCX and Troye Sivan song): Musical composition

 The song is written in the key of B minor, with an allegro tempo of 124 BPM in 4/4 common time.
 Sivan's and Charli XCX's voices span between the notes B3 and F#5.

 Artwork

 The cover art references the 1999 film The Matrix, with Sivan dressed as Neo, wearing dark sunglasses, a black overcoat, and dyed black hair against a bright green background.
 Charli XCX, who is dressed as Trinity, flanks him.
 Billboard also noted its similarity to Aaliyah in the music video for her 2000 song "Try Again".

 Promotion

-Charli XCX and Sivan tweeted lyrics from "1999" addressed to each other on Twitter before both shared the cover art and title of the song.
+Charli XCX and Sivan tweeted lyrics from "1999" addressed to each other on Twitter before sharing the cover art and title of the song.